 Canadian GAAP allows either accelerated or straight line method of amortization for the fair value of stock options under graded vesting.
-Currently, the Company is using the accelerated amortization method and therefore the adoption of IFRS 2 is not expected to have an impact on the Company's financial statements.
+Under Canadian GAAP, the Company used the accelerated amortization method and therefore the adoption of IFRS 2 did not have a material impact on the Company's financial statements.

 Under IFRS, the estimate for forfeitures must be made when determining the number of equity instruments expected to vest, while under Canadian GAAP forfeitures can be recognized as they occur.
-The Company is currently using the estimate of forfeitures when determining the number of equity instruments expected to vest.
+The adoption of IFRS 2 did not have a material impact on the Company's financial statements.